wiremock/wiremock.org/_docs/running-standalone.md

 `--deny-proxy-targets`: Prevent proxying to and recording from the supplied addressess.
 This parameter takes a comma-separated list of single IP addresses, IP address ranges and hostname wildcards.
 Note: if both `--allow-proxy-targets` and this parameter are set, the allow list will be evaluated first.
 See [this article](/docs/configuration/#preventing-proxying-to-and-recording-from-specific-target-addresses) for details.

+`--proxy-timeout`: Set the timeout for requests to the proxy in milliseconds

 `--help`: Show command line help

 ## Configuring WireMock using the Java client